doppllib/doppllib.github.io/docs/AddingDoppl.md

 Then, unZIP its contents into some new directory somewhere on your development machine.
 The exact location does not matter, but you will need to enter its path into a couple of spots (e.g., a `local.properties`) file.

-Note that if you are using different machines for Android development and iOS development, *both* machines need the Doppl runtime.

 ### Configure Xcode for Doppl